Attraction-Repulsion Spectrum in Neighbor Embeddings

-The $k$NN recall of UMAP and FA2 was also similar to the $k$NN recall of t-SNE with exaggeration set to $\rho=4$ and $\rho=30$ respectively, across all analyzed datasets (Figure~\ref{fig:knn-recall}).
+The $k$NN recall of UMAP and FA2 was also similar to the $k$NN recall of t-SNE with exaggeration set to $\rho=4$ and $\rho=30$ respectively, across all analyzed data sets (Figure~\ref{fig:knn-recall}).
 This suggests that not only the general layout, as measured by the distance correlation, but also the local structure of the embedding was similar between UMAP/FA2 and t-SNE with appropriate exaggeration.

-\section{Increased attraction in UMAP due to negative sampling}
+\section{Increased Attraction in UMAP Due to Negative Sampling}

 As shown above, the gradient of UMAP (Eq.~\ref{eq:umapGradient}) is very similar to the gradient of t-SNE (Eq.~\ref{eq:tsneGradient}) but does not contain the `normalizing' $n/Z$ term in front of the repulsive forces.
 What are the typical values of this coefficient?
-The normalization term $Z$ in t-SNE evolves during optimisation: it starts at $Z\approx n^2$ due to all $d_{ij}\approx 0$ at initialization and decreases towards $n$ as the embedding expands.
+The normalization term $Z$ in t-SNE evolves during optimization: it starts at $Z\approx n^2$ due to all $d_{ij}\approx 0$ at initialization and decreases as the embedding expands.
 For a perfect embedding with all $p_{ij}=q_{ij}$ and $v_{ij}=w_{ij}$, $Z$ would be equal to $n$; in reality $Z$ usually still exceeds $n$.
-We found that for all nine datasets analyzed here, the value of $Z$ in the end of optimization with $\rho=1$ was in the range $[50n, 120n]$ (Figure~\ref{fig:all-n-rho-Z}).
-For MNIST, the final $Z$ value was ${\sim}100 n$, corresponding to the final $n/Z\approx 0.01$ (Figure~\ref{fig:layoutCorrelationsEtc}a).
+We found that for all nine data sets analyzed here, the value of $Z$ in the end of optimization with $\rho=1$ was in the range $[50n, 120n]$ (Figure~\ref{fig:all-n-rho-Z}a).
+For MNIST, the final $Z$ value was ${\sim}100 n$, corresponding to the final $n/Z\approx 0.01$ (Figure~\ref{fig:all-n-rho-Z}b).
 Increasing the exaggeration shrinks the embedding and increases the final $Z$; it also changes the repulsive factor to $n/(\rho Z)$ (Eq.~\ref{eq:tsneGradientExagg}).